kazuki0924/my-learning-resources/my-shortcut-cheatsheet.md

 - Delete the word to the left of the insertion point
   `⌥` `⌫`

-- Delete the character to the right of the insertion point.
+- Delete the to the right of the insertion point.
 Or use Fn Delete
   `⌃` `d`
   `Fn` `⌫`

 - Delete the text between the insertion point and the end of the line or paragraph